Want to grow your Snake plant tall?

 But if you like the bigger and taller Snake plant, you can move the plant to a bigger pot accordingly.

-To be honest, it's difficult to know when to water your Snake plant, especially if you are new to the indoor gardening world.
+It’s difficult to know when to water your Snake plant, especially if you are new to indoor gardening.